We're all investors, alone

 Robinhood's ad series "We're all investors" would like us to believe investing's the ticket to abundance.
 It isn't just selling a trading app, it's selling the ideology of personal responsibility.

-🏀🏀 It’s June and on first blush it may seem trite to be writing about Robinhood months after its self-inflicted GameStop debacle.
-Not so though because Robinhood’s unleashed a new ad airing during the NBA playoffs, which I’ve been watching intently thanks to my hometown Denver Nuggets.🏀🏀
+It’s July and on first blush it may seem trite to be writing about Robinhood months after its self-inflicted GameStop debacle.
+Not so though because Robinhood’s unleashed a new campaign which misrepresents both the company and investing in general.

 We’re all a community maaaaannn.
 Please support me by subscribing?